JulianMcOmie/CabinVisuals/src/lib/synthesizers/SYNTHESIZER_CREATION.md

-# Creating a New Synthesizer
+# Creating a New Visual Synthesizer

 This guide outlines the steps to create a new visual synthesizer for the application.